NAVIER-USN/.github/profile/README.md

 ## 🌊 About Us
 Navier USN is a student-led engineering organisation at the **University of South-Eastern Norway (USN)**.
 Our members design, build and race **autonomous maritime vehicles** in national and international competitions.
-Supported by a dedicated organisational core, we encourage each engineer to explore bold ideas and push the boundaries of their technical expertise, while learning to collaborate as an effective, multidisciplinary team.
+Supported by a dedicated organisational core, we encourage each member to explore bold ideas and push the boundaries of their technical expertise, while learning to collaborate as an effective, multidisciplinary team.

 We are always eager to welcome new talent—whether you are a student looking for a challenge or an industry partner keen to advance autonomy on the water.